zimaxnet/sustineo/.vscode/docs.md

 If I say "Let's work on issue 2", use the github tools to find issue 2 in the sethjuarez/sustineo repo.

-First, download the svg from figma using the figma tools.
-Do not skip over this step.
+2. Tell the user that you see there is a figma design for the microphone icon in issue 2 and then use the figma tools to find the design for the microphone icon and download the assets.

+3. Find the `MicIcon.tsx` which is located in "web/app/components".
+Do not search the whole codebase.

-Then create a react component for the microphone icon and add the following svg code which is exactly what you downloaded from figma...
+4. Update the `MicIcon.tsx` component to add an `onClick` prop to the props interface.
+Make sure you add the prop to the component definition as well, and also to the svg element.
+We need to see it updated in all 3 places.
+Also Update the `MicIcon.tsx` component for the microphone icon and add the following svg code which is exactly what you downloaded from figma...

 ```
 <svg width="142" height="142" viewBox="0 0 142 142" fill="none" xmlns="http://www.w3.org/2000/svg">